References

 When you select the exit vectors, the atoms in red are the ones that will be involved in the reaction.
 The Fragment Linking generator is chemistry-driven and the choice of exit vectors need to be informed by organic chemistry knowledge.

-- Building Blocks: In this panel, add constraints on the building blocks that will react on your intermediates.
-For each compound, specify structural constraints based on RDKit descriptors in the "Descriptors" tab, or input the SMARTS for required and/or forbidden substructures in the "Substructures" tab.
+Building Blocks: In this panel, add constraints on the building blocks that can be used to connect your fragments.
+Sspecify structural constraints based on RDKit descriptors, or input the SMARTS for required and/or forbidden substructures.
 For instance, the screenshot below shows constraints to react on a building block which contains either Iodine and Chlorine, or Bromine and Chlorine.

 NOTE: compound filters will drastically accelerate the generation by reducing the size of the catalog of commercially available building blocks that is explored by the algorithm.

-NOTE: product filters are applied after molecule generation, to filter the results.
-As such, it is slower and less computationally efficient than building block filters (see above).
-If appropriate, we recommend using building block filters.
+NOTE: substructure constraints on the final product are applied after molecule generation, to filter the results.
+As such, it is slower and less computationally efficient than substructure constraints in building block filters (see above).
+If appropriate, we recommend using substructure constraints on the building block catalogue.

-- QSAR: Select among trained QSAR models to guide the generation around a defined target product profile (see QSAR).
+QSAR: Select among trained QSAR Models to guide the generation around a defined target product profile (see QSAR).
 (Be careful to select Models whose applicability domain covers the chemical space you are exploring!)

-- Scorers: Select any scores that will be calculated during the generation and available in post-processing (see Scorers).
+Post-Processors: Select any scores that will be calculated during the generation and available in post-processing (see Scorers).